mobody/gimp-vintage/README.md

 ## plugin

 This is a fork of [El Samukos gimp-fu](https://sites.google.com/site/elsamuko/gimp/vintage) script mm1-vintage-look.
-I added the ability of changing the Bypass opacity
+I added the ability of changing the Bypass opacity.

-Place it in ~/.gimp-2.8/scripts, you will find it then under Filters -> Artistic -> Vintage Look.
+Place `vintage-look.scm` it in ~/.gimp-2.8/scripts, you will find it then under Filters -> Artistic -> Vintage Look.

 ## batch script